AdaCore/gnatstudio/docs/users_guide/main_window.rst

 by`.
 Every time you select one of these menus, a new view is opened to display that entity.

-Whenever you expand a node from the tree by clicking on the small expander arrow on the left of the line, further callgraph information is computed for the selected entity, which makes it very easy to get information for a full callgraph tree.

-Closing and expanding a node again will recompute the callgraph for the entity.
+You expand a node from the tree by clicking on the small expander arrow on the left of the line.
+Further callgraph information is computed for the selected entity, making it very easy to get the information contained in a full callgraph tree.
+Closing and expanding a node again recomputes the callgraph for the entity.

 On the right side of the main tree, a list displays the locations of calls for the selected entity.
-Clicking on entries in this list opens editors showing the corresponding location.
+Click on a entry in this list to open an editor showing the corresponding location.

 The :guilabel:`Calltree` supports keyboard navigation: :kbd:`Up` and :kbd:`Down` keys navigate between listed locations, :kbd:`Left` collapses the current level, :kbd:`Right` expands the current level, and :kbd:`Return` jumps to the currently selected location.

-The contents of the calltree is not restored the next time GPS is restarted, because its contents might be misleading if the sources have changed in-between, and GPS would be wasting time loading the information again.
+The contents of the calltree is not restored when GPS is restarted because its contents might be misleading if the sources have changed in-between and GPS would be wasting time loading the information again.

 The local toolbar provides the following buttons: